jakub-lukaszewski/jakub-lukaszewski.github.io/_posts/data_structures/2024-03-27-hash-table-intro.markdown

 print(f"Lookup took {lookup_time*1_000:.2f} ms")
 ```

-This sentence is $$3.05B$$ chars long and I was able to get a desired first $$100$$ chars of a sentence in approx. 0.06 ms!
+This sentence is 2.2B chars long and I was able to get a desired first 100 chars of a sentence in approx. 0.06 ms!
 Better still, an almost instantaneous lookup is true for all sequence types in Python: tuples, string, lists.
 It's because of an array implementation , sequences are backed by that and it has the following properties:
-1. An array occupies a contiguous blocks of memory
+1.  an array occupies a contiguous blocks of memory,
-2. Fixed size is required for every array element, known upfront.
+2.  fixed size is required for every array element, known upfront.

-To get a specific array element, a machine needs its memory address, and it can be calculated given an element's index, element's size and an array memory address (also known as offset):

-$$element\_address = offset + element\_size * element\_idx$$
+To get a specific array element, a machine needs its memory address, and it can be calculated given an element's index, element's size and an array memory address (also known as offset): <br><center> $ element\_address = offset + element\_size * element\_idx $.

 But hey!
 Lists can store heterogeneous elements.
 They might be of a different size, which breaks the above formula!
 To avoid that, Python introduces another indirection where it actually doesn't store elements directly in an array but it stores their addresses under which the according element is located at (Fig. 1).